dhruvhooda/SQL_FORMATTER/README.md

    - **Ollama3 8B** is used to format SQL queries.
 It was preferred due to it's lack of need for an API key allowing for simplier setup process, and is placed in a function so mocking would be easier to impliment.

 2. **User API**
+   - Built using Djangos built in User authentication, allowing for simplicity and easy debugging.

+3. **Formatter API**
+   - Built using Djangos DRF toolkit, allowing for easier setup.

 3. **Docker**:
    - The project is containerized using Docker to provide an easy-to-setup, consistent development environment.
 Docker Compose orchestrates the services.

 4. **Testing**:
-   - **Unit Tests**: Validates functionality of individual components like the prompt generator and API responses.
+   - **Unit Tests**: Validates functionality of individual components like the User API and Formatter API.
-   - **Integration Tests**: Ensures that all parts of the system (front-end, back-end, LLM integration) work together correctly.
+   - **Integration Tests**: Ensures that all parts of the system work together correctly.

 ### Key Technologies:
 - **Django**: Framework for building the web application and REST API.